brandonw/brandonw.github.io/content/aspnet-mvc-error-pages.md

 The previously mentioned way to handle 404 errors will work in any case where the controller exists.
 However, what if the client requests a URL that does not match any controllers?
-In this case, ASP.NET sees no route that matches in its routing table, so it lets the request percolate up to IIS.
+In this case, ASP.NET sees no route that matches in its routing table, so it passes the request up to IIS.
 This is where the previously configured IIS error pages would normally come in.
 However, that can be avoided.
 Add a catch-all route to the routing table after all existing
 ```MapRoute``` calls in ```RouteConfig.cs```:

     :::csharp